ronen-e/exercises/README.md

 The main exercise is designed to test handling multiple asynchronous requests for remote servers (in this case - https://swapi.dev/ API)

-One solution uses the (see `vehicle-table.html`) uses a graphql wrapper by https://github.com/graphql/swapi-graphql)
+One solution - `vehicle-table.html` uses a graphql wrapper library (https://github.com/graphql/swapi-graphql)

-The second solution (`index.html`) uses some of the same code to implement a similar solution in the client side.
+The second solution (`index.html`) uses some of the same code to implement a similar solution.

 The third solution (`vehicle-table-promises.html`) uses just regular plain vanilla JS promises